krishnans2006/LessSpam/README.md

 Overall, we were really proud of how the website ended up turning out.
 We are honestly proud of the fact that we made a complete and working winter-themed application connecting online security with the world.
 We designed the entire website from scratch (instead of using a website template), and designed the logo & banner too.
 Aditionally, learning tons of new tools like Firebase and Twilio was a great experience, and we really enjoyed this project.

 ## What we learned 🔋🔋
-We were mostly new to using Firebase and Firestore in our application, and especially it's usage in both Python *and* JavaScript.
+We were mostly new to using Firebase and Firestore in our application, specifically it's usage in both Python *and* JavaScript.
 Additionally, we were unfamiliar with Twilio as a whole, but were super interested in it and learned how to create complex reply chains and other cool Twilio features.
 Finally, we were mostly new to live updates and single-page sites, as although we had made websites before, a new page for search results just didn't feel right.
 This forced us to learn complicated JavaScript to let us find search queries and update the data live.

 ## What's next for Less Spam 📞📞
 We want to help people stay safer online.
 We hope to build some sort of a defense mechanism for users to only enter a phone number once, in order to ensure that the number of reports stays valid (meaning one specific number can only report a specific spam number once, and there is a cooldown per-user for reporting any spam numbers).
 Additionally, we hope to improve our visual aesthetic in the future, and hopefully add more content/functionality to our site, such as the ability to submit records through a website instead of only through SMS.